 - Technologies for energy conversion and distribution: Fundamentals and dimensionalization.

 Knowledge of the course energy economics is a prerequisite.

 Lecture and Exercise

-The examination in „Energy System Engineering" will be a written exam.
+The examination in „Energy Systems Engineering” is a written exam in German.